 AUDIO RECORDING REQUESTS

-A request for a compact disc (CD) containing an audio recording of a proceeding that was digitally recorded can be purchased at a cost of $32.00 for each hearing requested.
-All requests must be submitted by way of a “Request for Compact Disc (CD) of Audio Recording of Court Proceeding.”
+A request for a compact disc (CD) containing an audio recording of a proceeding that was digitally recorded can be purchased at a cost of $34.00 for each hearing requested.
+All requests must be submitted via regular mail or email to email@example.com by way of a “Request for Compact Disc (CD) of Audio Recording of Court Proceeding.”
 A separate request form must be completed for each hearing requested.

 A CD of audio recordings will be available within two business days following receipt of the request.
 The clerk’s office will contact you when the CD is ready for pickup.
 The CD will not be released to the ordering party until payment is made